willematack/MarketMaker-RL-Captone/readme.md

 ## agent.py
 This is the file that defines the competitor 1.
 We initialize the competitor with emax.
 That's the max spread value percentage.
 We call *quote()* when we want to get bi/ask prices from the agent.
-Currently I am using five agents./
+Currently I am using five agents.

 As far as future construction, I'm thinking that once we go to define other competitors, we will take the *spread()* function out of this file and make separate competitor_1,